 Australia unveils $1.6 bln health package to combat coronavirus

-Australia announced an A$2.4 billion ($1.56 billion) health package on Wednesday that proposes setting up fever clinics and offering cost-free facilities for people to consult doctors over video calls, as it combats the spread of the coronavirus.
+Australia announced on Wednesday a health package worth A$2.4 billion ($1.56 billion) that proposes setting up fever clinics, among other measures to rein in the spread of a coronavirus, as it prepares to announce further stimulus.

-Australia has been struggling to contain the disease, which is expected to take a significant economic toll, with the Treasury Department warning the outbreak would cut at least half a percentage point from economic growth in the first quarter.
-"Just under $1.2 billion of that will actually, we anticipate, be spent this financial year, particularly as the virus and its impacts ramp up in the months ahead," Prime Minister Scott Morrison told reporters in Canberra.
+Australia has been struggling to contain the disease, which is expected to take a significant economic toll, with the Treasury Department warning of a cut in the first-quarter economic growth of at least half a percentage point.
+"Just under $1.2 billion of that will actually, we anticipate, be spent this financial year, particularly as the virus and its impacts ramp up in the months ahead," Prime Minister Scott Morrison told reporters in Canberra, the capital.

-The federal government said the latest funding package would include the A$500 million announced last week to support the costs on the health system from the virus outbreak.
+The federal government said the latest funding package would include the A$500 million announced last week to support the costs to the health system from the outbreak.
 It will include free video consultations for people in self-isolation and quarantine.

 "We are ensuring people can access essential care in a way that reduces their potential exposure to infection," Health Minister Greg Hunt said.
-The package will be in addition to a multi-billion-dollar economic stimulus package the government says will be announced on Thursday.
+The government says it will announce an additional multi-billion-dollar economic stimulus package on Thursday.

-Sky News, citing government sources, said the stimulus package was expected to be worth as much as A$20 billion and would include one-off cash payments of about A$500 to pensioners, people claiming unemployment benefits and small businesses.
-The Prime Minister's office declined to comment on the Sky News report.
+Broadcaster Sky News said the stimulus package was expected to be worth as much as A$20 billion and would include one-off individual cash payments of about A$500 to pensioners, those claiming unemployment benefits and small businesses.
+The Prime Minister's office declined to comment on the Sky News report, which cited government sources.

-Ratings agency S&P said Australia's coveted "AAA" credit rating was not under immediate threat from a likely technical recession while a widely expected fiscal stimulus package was unlikely to strain the country's creditworthiness.
-Reserve Bank of Australia Deputy Governor Guy Debelle said on Wednesday the full impact of the coronavirus outbreak on Australia's economy was still uncertain but the combined effect of fiscal and monetary policy would support activity in the meantime.
+Morrison later told the broadcaster that the package included arrangements for the government to pay half the wages of about 117,000 apprentices at small businesses that employ fewer than 20 people, at an expected cost of A$1.3 billion.
+"That's about keeping young people in jobs and keeping them in training," Morrison said in an interview with Sky News.

-Australia also extended its travel ban for Italy from 1800 local time (0700 GMT) on Wednesday, after Italy expanded a lockdown to cover the entire country to contain the spread of the virus.
-Australia has already barred entry to those arriving directly from mainland China, South Korea, and Iran, except for its citizens and permanent residents, citing a need to stop the spread of the virus.
+Rating agency S&P said Australia's coveted "AAA" credit rating was not under immediate threat from a likely technical recession and the expected stimulus package was unlikely to strain creditworthiness.
+The full impact of the virus outbreak on Australia's economy is still uncertain, but the combined effect of fiscal and monetary policy would support activity, said Guy Debelle, deputy governor of the Reserve Bank of Australia.

-Australia has recorded 112 cases of the coronavirus as of 11 am local time on Wednesday, up from 100 the previous day, the health department said.
-Three people have died from the disease in the country. ($1 = 1.5354 Australian dollars)
+Australia also extended a travel ban for Italy from 6 p.m.
+(0700 GMT) on Wednesday, after Italy expanded a lockdown across the entire country to contain the spread of the virus.
+Australia has already barred those arriving directly from mainland China, Iran, and South Korea, except for citizens and permanent residents, in a bid to halt the spread.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)